Array#pop

 Performance Notes

 pop is amortized O(1).
-Ruby arrays maintain a buffer of extra capacity at the end, so removing the last element usually does not require reallocation or moving other elements.
+Ruby collections maintain a buffer of extra capacity at the end, so removing the last element usually does not require reallocation or moving other elements.
 The array simply decrements its internal length counter.

 See Also